ThoughtWorksInc/daffy/docs/contributing.md

 6. **Update CHANGELOG.md** with your changes
 7. **Submit a pull request**

-## Optional Dependencies
+## Testing Different Environments

-Daffy supports pandas-only, Polars-only, or both.
-See `TESTING_OPTIONAL_DEPS.md` for testing optional dependency scenarios.
+Daffy is tested across different dependency combinations (pandas-only, Polars-only, both, neither) to ensure it works in various project environments.
+See `TESTING_OPTIONAL_DEPS.md` for how to run these isolation tests.